 - Stock Counter

 Once you’ve chosen an element to drag and drop into your page, you can edit it, again using the bar along the left-hand side:

 There’s a good amount of customization here.
 For example, you can pick which effect you would like your product images to have (‘zoom’ or ‘hover’), change the image size and alignment, and more.
 It’s great to have so many options for your product pages, especially when compared to the product pages that Shopify automatically creates for you.

-  You can also create a blog for your store:
+You can also create a blog for your online store: